Emotional Kids Need This Life Skill

 Use the Break for Heart Change

-Have the child sit in the hall or on the top step or some other boring place.
+Have the child sit in the hall or on the bottom step or some other boring place.
 After the child has settled down, then he or she needs to come back to you and talk about the problem.

 For Some Kids, This is Quite Difficult

 If your child comes back without having a heart change, then send the child back again.
 One dad told the story of seven-year-old Belinda who was yelling at her brother.
 “I called her upstairs to talk to me about it and she began yelling at me.
 I told her that was inappropriate and to take a Break in the hall and settle down.

 “About a minute later she came back but was obviously not changed.
 Her head was tilted down, her posture was slumping and her bottom lip was sticking out.
 I didn’t even have to talk with her.
 I just told her what I saw, ‘Belinda, I can tell you’re not ready yet.
 The way you’re standing and the expression on your face all tell me that you still have a problem in your heart.